Where can I buy your fonts?

 Do you just do fonts, or do you also do custom hand-lettering?

-– I do custom hand-lettering, and may have commission spots available!
+I do custom hand-lettering, and I might have commission spots available!
 Prices will vary depending on the size, number of words, and style of a lettering piece, as well as your licensing, rights, and exclusivity needs.
 Drop me a note at my contact form with some information about your project; I can direct you to my info-gathering form, and we can work on a quote.

 Are there embroidery versions of your fonts?